acikgozb/acikgozb.dev/content/projects/tempgen-nvim.md

 summary: "Bootstrap your file the way you want."
 ---

-My favorite aspect of Vim/Neovim is the fact that you can take the full advantage of the shell itself, and create little scripts that enhances your own development workflow.
+My favorite aspect of Vim/Neovim is the fact that you can take the full advantage of the shell itself, and create little scripts that enhance your own development workflow.

-`tempgen.nvim` is truly an example of this.
+If you can't think of any example, allow me to show you one.

+Enter `tempgen.nvim`.

 - Concept: _Automation_.
 - Goal: _Better file management_.